Worship and Study

 St. Ann’s offers opportunities for worship throughout the week, including a service especially friendly for children.

 Early Church, Sundays at 9:30 am – Early Church offers an opportunity for folks and families on the go to worship early on Sunday morning at St. Ann & the Holy Trinity.
 The service is kid-friendly and just a half-hour long, including Holy Eucharist.
 Early Church makes it easier for us to welcome people of all ages to become part of our community.
 Members and friends of St. Ann’s can help support this effort to grow by spreading the word among the earlier risers you know!.
 (Sunday School, now on summer hiatus until September 2017, follows Early Church, from 10:15 am to 11:00 am.)

 Holy Eucharist, Sundays at 11:15 am – St. Ann’s main service with Communion takes place every Sunday.
 When a second priest is present, this service includes the laying on of hands and anointing for those who desire prayers for healing.

-Weekday Services – A service of Evening Prayer is said the first Wednesday of the month, and a service of the Holy Eucharist is offered on all other Wednesdays at 6:00 pm.
+Weekday Services – A service of the Holy Eucharist is offered on all Wednesdays at 6:00 pm.